 Photo by Online Marketing on Unsplash

-It’s up to the development team to understand and reduce the discomfort that healthcare professionals feel when trying to identify and engage with potential grateful patients or families.
+It’s up to the philanthropy team to understand and reduce the discomfort that healthcare professionals feel about identifying and engaging with potential grateful patients or families.
 The most common reasons physicians and caregivers are